nannis36/mindbank/README.md

+UPDATE: there was a feature to display the vertices along the longest path but wasn't working as intended and had to be removed.

 The main class to run the longest path algorithm is the class "Solution".

 The program reads user inputs from System.in and expects the input to have the following format: